 Eccleston & Wolf’s members also regularly lecture and provide seminars to insurance companies and their insureds, as well as local bar associations, on the topic of avoiding and defending legal malpractice claims.
 In addition to defending lawsuits filed against attorneys, Eccleston & Wolf is routinely retained to defend and advise clients on a risk management and claims avoidance basis, as well as on ethical and disciplinary matters.

-Seek Legal Assistance with Maryland Attorneys at Eccleston & Wolf
+Seek Legal Assistance for Legal Malpractice with Maryland Attorneys at Eccleston & Wolf

 To see how the qualified attorneys at Eccleston and Wolf can assist you, contact us at our Maryland, Virginia, or D.C. office today!